 - Preservation - Save what you can.
 Freeze clothing for at least 72 hours to kill moths and then wash or dry-clean everything.

 - Prevention - Figure out how the Clothes Moths came into your house in the first place and take this route away.
-Then, use moth deterrents to keep moths from coming back again.
+Then, use moth detecting pheromone clothes moth traps to keep moths from coming back again.

 How to Get Rid of Clothes Moth “Worms” (Larvae) and Prevent Reinfestation

 Now, let’s run through what eliminating a Clothes Moth infestation is actually like in real life.
 For example, let’s imagine you just found white worm-like Clothes Moth Larvae in, say, a dresser.
 You open up a rarely used dresser drawer and see them all over your socks and mittens.
 So, the first thing to do is be sure you have identified the right pest.

 - Different insects have to be dealt with in different ways.
 If you are sure that you have Clothes Moths, you should get the right insecticides to treat the problem.
 Fumigation is one of the easiest routes, but this method isn’t for everyone.
 If you want to go with a more natural alternative, vinegar and water combined with rigorous cleaning and using a freezer may be helpful.

 - If you are sure you are dealing with Clothes Moths, it’s time to get the right tools for the job as listed above.
 In the meantime, keep that room sealed off and leave everything in there alone.
 When you have the right arsenal of tools prepared, it’s time to find any other hiding places and start exterminating these insects.
 There’s a good chance that there could be larvae in other clothes drawers, behind shelves, in carpeted areas, and undisturbed dark nooks and crannies.